-The Main Works Contractor will have ownership of the CEMP with all its measures to adequately prevent, minimise and/ or mitigate the environmental impact of the Project, and will be bound to implement it.
-The Main Works Contractor will be required to ensure all its subcontractors and suppliers are familiar with. and implement, the requirements of the CEMP.
+The Main Works Contractor will be required to develop and implement a CEMP which address the aspects and impacts identified in the CEMP which adequately prevents, minimizes, or mitigates the environmental impact of the Project.
+The Main Works Contractor will be required to ensure all subcontractors and suppliers also meet in full the requirements of the CEMP.